pazguille/scrollshit/README.md

 <script src="dist/scrollshit.min.js"></script>
 ```

-Also you can use one of many package managers
+Also you can use one of many package managers (coming soon)

     $ npm install scrollshit